 - a.
 Figure 5 is an example of a 2-channel PDR 200 with one Serial Digital I/O board. - b.
-If you have a 4-channel PDR 200 with two Serial Digital I/O boards, all four ASPB audio clock inputs may be connected. - c.
-If all four ASPB clock inputs are connected and you then install an Analog Composite I/O board, you will have more audio clock signals than you have connections on the ASPB (two from the Analog Composite I/O board and four from the two Serial Digital I/O boards).
+If you have a 4-channel PDR 200 with two Serial Digital I/O boards, all four ASPB audio clock inputs will be connected. - c.
+If you then want to install an Analog Composite I/O board, you will have more audio clock signals than you have connections on the ASPB (two from the Analog Composite I/O board and four from the two Serial Digital I/O boards).

-You will have to determine how you want to set your system up, that is, what you want as the sources of the signals sychronizing the audio to the video.
-This is primarily a software configuration function.
-However, how you configure the audio clocks in software must match the physical connections but If you choose to have the system clock as the synchronizing signalaudio clocks for the ASPB Audio 1-Audio 4 banks.
-You will have to remove any unused clock cables and you may have to move boards around to accommodate your setup.
+You will have to determine how you want to set your system up, that is, what you want as the video sources of the audio clocks for the Audio 1-Audio 4 banks of audio channels.
+You will have to remove any unused audio clock cables and you may have to move boards around to accommodate your desired system setup.